vitadisplays/puppet-oxid/README.markdown

 	- puppet >= 3.4.2				current puppet version
 	- facter >= 1.7.4				current facter version
 	- librarian-puppet-maestrodev	current librarian-puppet-maestrodev to install puppet modules
 	- installs current puppet-oxid module from git, including dependencies.
+See main.sh for other options.

 You can use this script to prepare you own boxes.
 If no more needed, comment out config.vm.provision :shell in Vagrant file.